gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 }
 ```

-Deeper look into the code, we do the following every time `nextHelloEvent` occurs (i.e. `processNextHelloEvent` is called):
+Looking at the code, we do the following every time `nextHelloEvent` occurs (i.e. `processNextHelloEvent` is called):

 - Print `Hello ...`.
 - Decrement `remaingingHellosToPrintByEvent`.
-- Check if we have remaining prints to do, if so, we will schedule `nextHelloEvent` 500 into the future. **NOTE**: `curTick` is a function that returns the current simulator time in `Ticks`.
+- Check if we have remaining prints to do.
+If so, we will schedule `nextHelloEvent` 500 ticks into the future. **NOTE**: `curTick` is a function that returns the current simulator time in `Ticks`.

 ---
 <!-- _class: code-50-percent -->

 ## HelloSimObject::startup: Header File

 Let's add a declaration for `startup` in `HelloSimObject`.
 We will use `startup` to schedule the first occurrence of `nextHelloEvent`.
-Since `startup` is a `public` and `virtual` function that `HelloSimObject` inherits from `SimObject` we will add the following line to the `public` scope of `HelloSimObject`.
-We will add the `override` directive to tell the compiler that we intend to override the original definition from `SimObject`
+Since `startup` is a `public` and `virtual` function that `HelloSimObject` inherits from `SimObject`, we will add the following line to the `public` scope of `HelloSimObject`.
+We will add the `override` directive to tell the compiler that we intend to override the original definition from `SimObject`.

 ```cpp
   public:
     virtual void startup() override;
 ```

-This is how the declaration for `HelloSimObject` should look like after the changes.
+This is how the declaration for `HelloSimObject` should look after the changes.

 ```cpp
 class HelloSimObject: public SimObject